rstudio/rsconnect-jupyter/docs/guide/README.md

 ## JupyterHub Example Configuration

-This section presents a simple working example of a Jupyterhub configuration with `rsconnect_jupyter` installed.
+This section presents a simple working example of a Jupyterhub configuration with `rsconnect-jupyter` installed.

-This example uses Docker, but you can install the `rsconnect_jupyter` package in any Jupyterhub installation.
+This example uses Docker, but you can install the `rsconnect-jupyter` package in any Jupyterhub installation.
 Docker is not required.

 Example Dockerfile: